SomyaSCData/connect-ai-agentic-operations-command-center/TROUBLESHOOTING.md

 The discovery agent is exploring too many tables.

 Resolution:
-- Restrict table selection in the prompt.
+- Restrict table selection criteria in the prompt.
+- Ensure clear stop conditions.
 - Keep Max Iterations at 5.
-- Ensure clear stop conditions.

 ---